mthorning/matt-thorning.dev/src/pages/2019-03-02-css-in-js-2/index.md

   )
 }
 ```
-Slight disclaimer with this one, I haven't tried it; if you happen to try it and it doesn't work then let me know!
+Slight disclaimer with this one, I haven't tried it (yet); if you happen to try it and it doesn't work then let me know!

 ### Theming

-With theming you can create an object of keys/values that you want to have access to in the _css_ prop of any component.
+With theming you can create an object containing settings that you want to have access to in the _css_ prop of any component.
 This is great for maintaining a consistent look and makes changing colours for branding a lot easier because you only need to change the values in one place instead of in every component.

 If you want to use theming with Emotion then you wil first need to install it with NPM:
 ```